ZAUB1/rootkit-frt/doc/components.md

 - ``draggable`` is also being interpreted by the editor

-### Subcomponent
+### Subcomponents
-You can invoke an already imported component into one and precise its vars<br/>
+You can invoke an already loaded component into one and set its vars<br/>
-Here spawning a Text subcomponent, and using the { body } property of the current component to init the sub<br/>
+In this example spawning a Text subcomponent, and using the { body } var of the current component to init the sub<br/>
 > Components can be daisy chained thanks to this algorithm
 ```html
 <div>